anewt225/tanzania_water/README.md

 ## Business Context

-Water in Africa: Techmnical and Equipment Researchers, LTD. (WATER) is a (hypothetical) consultancy which seeks to amplify the positive effects of progress in water point parts, supply, and maintenance.
+Water in Africa: Technical and Equipment Researchers, LTD. (WATER) is a (hypothetical) consultancy which seeks to amplify the positive effects of progress in water point parts, supply, and maintenance.
 Progress may be made by the public and/or private sectors by analyzing, and anticipating the status of water point repair more quickly and efficiently.

 ### Predicting Water Point Maintenance Status from Data